 Encrypting data as it moves over a network is only part of a comprehensive network data encryption strategy.
 Organizations must also consider risks to information at its origin — before it moves — and at its final destination.
 Stealing a car in a parking lot or private garage is much easier than on the freeway while traveling at high speed!

-Learn more about Thales High Speed Encryption solutions that enable you to encrypt everywhere— from network traffic between data centers and the headquarters to backup and disaster recovery sites, whether on premises or in the cloud.
+Thales High Speed Encryption solutions enable you to encrypt everywhere -- from network traffic between data centers and the headquarters to backup and disaster recovery sites, whether on premises or in the cloud.
+Learn more at the following links: